 Designing themes with Gutenberg blocks and Sketch

-With the update to WordPress 5.0, Gutenberg becomes the default editor.
-What the new, block-based editor means for plugin- and theme- manufacturers is a much-discussed question in the WP community.
-Kjell Reigstad - Product & Editorial Designer at Automattic - shows what the new theme design process could look like with Gutenberg and Sketch.
+With the update to WordPress 5.0 Gutenberg becomes the default editor.
+What the new, block-based editor means for plugin- and theme- creators is a much discussed question in the WP community.
+Kjell Reigstad - Product & Editorial Designer at Automattic - shows how the new theme design process might look like with Gutenberg and Sketch.

 How to turn angry customers into happy customers

 In a 30-minute webinar on "Dealing with angry customers", Mindy Postoff - Happiness Engineer at Automattic - explains helpful strategies on how to best deal with angry customers.
-You can watch the video, the presentation slides and the transcript onthe WordPress support team's website site .
+You can view the video, presentation slides, and transcript at the WordPress Support Team's site .

-The program for the WordCamp Retreat is set
+The program for the WordCamp Retreat is available

-From the 4th to the 6th Mai the first WordCamp Retreat will take place in Soltau.
+The first WordCamp Retreat will take place in Soltau from the 4th to the 6th Mai .
 This week the preliminary program structure was published, which looks really promising.
 For example, every morning at 8:00 an optional slot for early morning sports like yoga or jogging is scheduled.
 After that there will be sessions, contributing and co. and from 16:00 on there will be free time activities.
 If you want to be there, you should hurry, because there are only a few tickets left!

 Business